 Perhaps the Secretary had in mind the misfortune of the Wolfe, a 350-ton vessel of the Royal British Navy that was enlisted to combat piracy and smuggling, and to enforce the Navigation Acts so detested by the colonies.
 In 1691, the Wolfe ran aground on the shoal to which she would reluctantly bestow her name.
-The ship’s captain immediately summoned help, and watermen of the Virginia colony made haste to unload the heavy guns, ammunition and stores weighing down the ship.
+The ship’s captain immediately summoned help, and watermen of the Virginia colony made haste to unload the heavy guns, ammunition, and stores weighing down the ship.
 After the seawater that had leaked through the hull was pumped out, the vessel floated free and was towed to safety.

-These days there are no keepers to come to the aid of victims similarly afflicted.
+These days there are no keepers to come to the aid of shipwreck victims.
 The lack of human personnel has also led to the inevitable deterioration of the lighthouse, so when the buoy tender Cowslip was dispatched in 1991 to repair the light, its crew had their work cut out for them.
 They found windows broken by bullets and storms, a leaking roof, plenty of guano, and twenty years of weather damage.
-Working 12-hour days, the crew replaced all the windows with Plexiglas, installed vents to improve air circulation, and water-blasted and painted the exterior walls.
+Working twelve-hour days, the crew replaced all the windows with Plexiglas, installed vents to improve air circulation, and water-blasted, repointed, and painted the exterior walls.
 The light, which had been placed on the peak of the cupola, was returned to the pedestal in the lantern room.
 A Coast Guard officer noted that the cupola was unsafe, as personnel servicing the light “must climb up onto the top of the cupola, and are limited to only one square foot of area in which to stand…after arranging themselves in this precarious position they then must lean out and tend to the task of servicing not one but two 300 mm lanterns…”

-Under the provisions of the National Historic Lighthouse Preservation Act, the Wolf Trap Lighthouse was offered to qualified organizations and non-profit groups in 2004.
+Under the provisions of the National Historic Lighthouse Preservation Act, Wolf Trap Lighthouse was offered to qualified organizations and non-profit groups in 2004.
 When no applications were received, the lighthouse was auctioned online by the General Services Administration in October of 2005.
-Nick Korstad submitted the winning bid of $75,000, with intentions of opening the lighthouse as a bed and breakfast.
-However, after nine months of unsuccessfully searching for a lender willing to make a loan for a lighthouse, Korstad put the lighthouse up for auction on eBay with a starting bid of $119,000.
+Nick Korstad submitted the winning bid of $75,000, with intentions of opening the lighthouse as a bed and breakfast, but after nine months of unsuccessfully searching for a lender willing to make a loan for a lighthouse, Korstad put the lighthouse up for auction on eBay with a starting bid of $119,000.
 Just hours before the auction was set to expire, a bid was made, but the potential buyer wanted to send out engineers to inspect the lighthouse before making a down payment, and the deal fell through.

 Roughly six months after the auction, James H. Southard, Jr. of Charleston, South Carolina contacted Korstad and purchased the lighthouse from him for $115,000.
-In 2007, a new roof was installed at the lighthouse.
-In the future, attention will be turned to restoring the interior of the lighthouse.
+A new roof was installed at the lighthouse in 2007, and then attention was turned to restoring the interior of the lighthouse.